 This Focus Program is an integrative exploration of how beliefs are formed, how values modulate decision-making based on those beliefs, and how these beliefs and values fit in with contemporary cognitive science.
 The Program addresses several central contemporary challenges: how are beliefs formed or malformed, how do belief systems arise and clash, what is rationality, how should we act, what kind of organ is the brain, what is the nature of consciousness?
 The Program will have impact within philosophy, in economics, religion, and cognitive neuroscience, and will engage policy making.

-Grants success for Belief, value, & mind: Tim Bayne won a Future Fellowship ($888k).
+Grants success for Belief, Value, & Mind: Tim Bayne won a Future Fellowship ($888k).

-July 8th and 9th 2016 workshop on Attention, Consciousness & Self.
+Activities: July 8th and 9th 2016 workshop on Attention, Consciousness & Self.
 Organiser: Jennifer Windt.